open-compensation-token-license/license-token-website/wikisrc/nft-platforms.md

 ### Understanding NFT Platforms

 NFT platforms serve as the gateway to the burgeoning world of digital assets.
 These platforms perform several critical functions: they enable artists and creators to mint NFTs, provide a marketplace for buying and selling these tokens, and often offer a community-driven approach to support creators and engage collectors.
 They essentially democratize the digital art and collectibles space by providing an accessible entry point for newcomers and seasoned investors alike.
+For more on the value of NFTs, see [Why Are NFTs Valuable](https://www.license-token.com/wiki/why-are-nf-ts-valuable).

 ### The Significance of NFT Platforms

 NFT platforms have notably shifted the dynamics in the art world, gaming, music, and beyond.
 They provide creators with a new avenue for monetization, offering a global audience sans traditional middlemen.
 Additionally, they empower buyers by offering provenance and authenticity assurance via blockchain technology, which records every transaction and verifies ownership.
+To understand more about NFTs in music, explore [NFTs in Music](https://www.license-token.com/wiki/nf-ts-in-music).

 ### Popular NFT Platforms